fongbrandon1928/ECS150Assignment3/REPORT.md

 ### link_new_block_to_file

-link_new_block_to_file integrates a newly allocated block into a file's existing data block chain.
+'link_new_block_to_file' integrates a newly allocated block into a file's existing data block chain.
 It accepts the index of the file's entry in the root directory ('root_dir_index') and the FAT index of the newly allocated block ('new_block').
 The function first checks if the file currently has any data